 In 2000, he became the Provost and Executive Vice President at Florida Gulf Coast University located in southwest Florida.
 This was a newly established state university with dynamic growth.
 Dr. Bartel was responsible for all facets of the academic enterprise as well as student affairs, public television and radio stations, continuing education and partnerships with the community, and capital construction of academic buildings.

 In 2004 he became the President of Fort Lewis College in Durango, Colorado.
 Fort Lewis College is the designated public liberal arts college of Colorado and the national leader in Native American undergraduate education with students from more than 125 different Native American tribes in attendance.
 Dr. Bartel's responsibilities included all aspects of college operations.
 During his tenure, admissions standards were significantly elevated, new degree programs developed, universal opportunities for student service learning created, annual fundraising increased dramatically, two national championships earned in Men's Soccer, and $100 million of capital construction implemented.
 Dr. Bartel served on the national policy council and undergraduate experience committee of the American Association of State College and Universities (AASCU).

-Brad Bartel has been married to Laura Bartel, an anthropologist, for over thirty years.
-They have two children, Jordan, an assistant editor and feature writer for the B newspaper in Baltimore, Maryland, and Kim, a social worker in Asheville, North Carolina.
-Brad and Laura also have two pugs who rule their lives.
+Brad Bartel has been married to Laura Bartel, an anthropologist and instructor at Motlow State Community College, for over thirty-five years.
+They have two children, Jordan, a features editor for The Baltimore Sun, and Kim, a social worker in Asheville, North Carolina.
+Brad and Laura also have a pug who rules their lives.